-Continue readingBest Biceps Exercises: Long and Short Head EMG Study
+Continue readingBest Biceps Exercises for the Long and Short Heads: An EMG Study

-Abstract This EMG study examines the effectiveness of five popular biceps exercises—inclined curl, hammer curl, dumbbell curl, preacher curl, and wide-grip cable curl—in selectively activating the long and short heads of the biceps brachii using electromyography (EMG).
-Despite widespread beliefs about certain exercises targeting specific biceps heads, empirical evidence is often lacking.
-This research aimed to distinguish between anecdotal claims and scientific fact by analyzing […]
+Best Biceps Exercises for the Long and Short Heads: An EMG Study Abstract This EMG study examines the effectiveness of five popular biceps exercises for the long and short heads —inclined curl, hammer curl, dumbbell curl, preacher curl, and wide-grip cable curl—in selectively activating the long and short heads of the biceps brachii using electromyography (EMG).
+Despite widespread beliefs about certain exercises targeting specific biceps […]

-Assessing Readiness: The Hidden Dangers of Drop Jump Tests in Injury Recovery By Mike Croskery and Heather Grandy, BEng, MASc, Article Summary: This study revealed greater limb asymmetry in an anterior cruciate ligament repair (ACLR) athlete during single-leg drop jumps at 30 cm heights, emphasizing the potential value of proper drop heights for Return to Play assessments (RTP).
-Differences in Reactive Strength Ratio (RSR), jump […]
+Drop Jump Test for ACL Recovery: The 30cm Difference Article Summary: This study revealed greater limb asymmetry in an anterior cruciate ligament repair (ACLR) athlete while performing a single-leg drop jump test for ACL recovery at 30 cm heights, emphasizing the potential value of proper drop heights for Return to Play assessments (RTP).
+Differences in Reactive Strength Ratio (RSR), jump height, and pelvis kinematics suggest […]

 Continue readingLearn How the Hip Stabilizers and Leg Muscles Activate During a Variety of Unilateral Strength Exercises